 4. Don’t constantly lift the lid while the waffle is cooking.
 Waffles typically take between 3 to 5 minutes.
 Your waffle maker may tell you when it is done.
 If you lift the lid continually, you will end up with a waffle with a crazy design.

-7. Melt butter head of time to drizzle over the waffles.
+7. Melt butter ahead of time to drizzle over the waffles.
 It’s very difficult to spread cold butter evenly on a waffle.

 Homemade Waffle Topping Ideas

 1. Pie filling, you could place some cherry pie filling on the waffle and top with whipped cream.